-If you are an Eligible Whistleblower, you are also protected from any of the following in relation to your Disclosure:
+If you are an eligible whistleblower, you are also protected from any of the following in relation to your disclosure:

-- civil liability (e.g. any legal action against you for breach of an employment contract, duty of confidentiality or another contractual obligation); - criminal liability (e.g. attempted prosecution of you for unlawfully releasing information, or other use of the Disclosure against you in a prosecution (other than for making a false disclosure)); and
+• criminal liability (e.g. attempted prosecution of you for unlawfully releasing information, or other use of the disclosure against you in a prosecution (other than for making a false disclosure)); and

-• administrative liability (e.g. disciplinary action for making the Disclosure).
+• administrative liability (e.g. disciplinary action for making the disclosure).

-However, it is important that you understand that these protections do not apply in relation to any misconduct you have engaged in that is revealed in your Disclosure.
+However, it is important that you understand that these protections do not apply in relation to any misconduct you have engaged in that is revealed in your disclosure.